2025 Essential Vet Visits for Happy Dogs

 Get your dog used to handling by practicing gentle exams at home.
 Bring their favorite toy or blanket to make them feel more secure.
 Also, it’s helpful to write down any questions or concerns you have ahead of the appointment—I always keep a running list on my phone!

 Preparation also includes practical considerations like ensuring your dog is securely leashed or in a carrier, bringing any medications your dog is currently taking, and having your dog’s vaccination records available if visiting a new veterinarian.
 If your dog gets car sick, withhold food for a few hours before the trip, but always check with your vet first if your dog is on medications that need to be given with food.
+A little preparation goes a long way in reducing stress.

-Building a Long-Term Health Strategy
+Building a Long-Term Health Strategy: Partnering for Longevity

 Creating a comprehensive health plan for your dog involves more than just reactive care—it’s about building a proactive strategy that evolves with your pet’s changing needs.
 This includes maintaining detailed health records, understanding your dog’s breed-specific health risks, and establishing a relationship with a veterinary team that knows your pet’s history and personality.